bogdanadnan/ariominer/README.md

 (\*) Mining intensity depends on the number of CPU/GPU cores and available memory.
 Full load (100) is dynamically calculated by the application.
 You can use fractional numbers for better tuning.

+For detailed description of the parameters and for different use cases, please read the tutorial I wrote https://github.com/bogdanadnan/ariominer/blob/dev/ariominer_for_beginners.md

+Thank you, and happy mining :)